 - QKids uses a rating system.
 However, they don’t explain or give the teachers any feedback for that rating scale.
-It sometimes seems like parents can dock you rating points for problems with the platform that have nothing to do with you. ** Update ** They have done away with the rating system and instead give you feedback for each lesson! : ) The staff must have taken teacher feedback into consideration and it’s all better now.
+It sometimes seems like parents can dock you rating points for problems with the platform that has nothing to do with you. ** Update ** They have done away with the rating system and instead give you feedback for each lesson! : ) The staff must have taken teacher feedback into consideration and it's all better now.

 Overall, I am loving teaching with QKids.
 It’s an easy side-gig and I love the kids.
 The teaching platform is very fun and modern.
 It’s very rare that I experience any glitches with the software.
-Some suggestions I have for aspiring online ESL teachers is to create a kid friendly background and to have good lighting.
+Some suggestions I have for aspiring online ESL teachers is to create a kid-friendly background and to have good lighting.
 Personally, I use a halo light, but you can also place lamps around you.
 Be sure that your lighting doesn’t make your background too bright because you want to be visible.